Staying at the community

 You'll be staying at the charities Eco-Village and Libary along with other volunteers, members of staff working for the charity and as various members of the local community.

 Heres a bit about what lifes going to be like living and volunteering with the community.

 The community can be found in the rural regions of Mpumalanga, North East South Africa.
-This stunning part of the country includes mountain escarpments open savanhas and bushveld.
+This stunning part of the country includes mountain escarpments, open savannahs and bushveld.
 The community itself is bordered by agricultural land and game reserves meaning an abundance of wildlife.

-The charitie's Eco-Village and Libary is near Sigagule village and the Kruger National Parks Orpen Gate, approximately 30 minutes drive from Hoedspruit the largest local town.
+The charity's Eco-Village and Library is near Sigagule village and the Kruger National Parks Orpen Gate, approximately 30 minutes drive from Hoedspruit the largest local town.

-During your time volunteering you'll be staying in 2 person shared rooms, although you'll be living in the rurals of Africa each room has a fan which is vital in the summer, mains electrics and power to charge any electronics such as phones or cameras, single bed and storage space for your belongings such as cloths so you will have all the necessities for a comfortable happy time.
+During your time volunteering you'll be staying in 2 person shared rooms.
+Although you'll be living in the rurals of Africa each room has a fan which is vital in the summer, mains electrics and power to charge any electronics such as phones or cameras, single bed and storage space for your belongings and clothes so you will have all the necessities for a comfortable happy time.